chadmcox/Azure_AD_Conditional_Access_Policies/anothertry.md

  * Block privileged role members when user risk is low, medium and high
  * Block access to Microsoft Azure Management when sign-in risk is low, medium and high
  * Block access to Microsoft Graph PowerShell and Graph Explorer when sign-in risk is low, medium and high
- * Block when directory sync account when sign in risk is low, medium and high
+ * Block directory sync account when sign in risk is low, medium and high

 ## Data Protection
  * Restrict guest to less than 8 hour session limit